Lakshya (2004 film): Production

 The film's production took place across Mumbai and several locations in Uttarakhand.
 The scenes depicting Kargil were shot in Ladakh.
 Some parts of the film centered around Hrithik Roshan's military training were shot at the Indian Military Academy, Dehradun.
 Actual Indian Army officers also participated in the shooting of the film.
 Seeing both the actors and officers in the same getup, at times Preity Zinta would get confused separating the actual officers from the actors.
 Pankaj Tripathi, then a struggling actor, shot for the film at Ladakh with Roshan and the news went viral in Tripathi's village.
 However, Tripathi's role was cut during the editing, which he expressed disappointment on seeing.

 Soundtrack

 The film's soundtrack was composed by Shankar–Ehsaan–Loy, with lyrics written by Javed Akhtar.
-Shaan's "Main Aisa Kyun Hoon", picturized on Hrithik, was described as a laid-back, funky-hip hop track.
-The song "Agar Main Kahoon" was a love duet, picturized on Roshan and Zinta.
-The trio used harmonica for the track.
+Shaan's "Main Aisa Kyun Hoon", picturized on Hrithik Roshan, was described as a laid-back, funky-hip hop track.
+The song "Agar Main Kahoon" was a love duet, picturized on Roshan and Preity Zinta.
+The trio used the harmonica for the track.
 The title track "Lakshya" was a techno-flavored patriotic song sung by Shankar Mahadevan, which is followed by "Kandhon Se Milte", another patriotic song with the vocals of Kunal Ganjawala and Vijay Prakash.
 "Kitni Baatein" was sung by Hariharan and Sadhana Sargam.
 There are two instrumentals, "Victory" and "Separation".
 The trumpet portion from "Victory" has been used as the background music for their logo by Excel Entertainment.